-MED 133 CLINICAL MEDICAL ASSISTING
+MED\ 133 CLINICAL MEDICAL ASSISTING

 This course presents the theory and practice of clinical skills used by the medical assistant in a medical office.
 The course focuses on practices commonly performed in assisting with clinical procedures, developing communication skills between healthcare professionals and patients, and providing patient education and instruction.
 Topics include clinical asepsis and infection control, physical examinations, vital signs and measurements, assisting with minor surgery, nutrition education, rehabilitative medicine and specialty examinations.
-Prerequisite: MED 125 with a grade of "C" or better or with concurrency.
+Prerequisite: MED\ 125 with a grade of "C" or better or with concurrency.

-MED 215 ADVANCED MEDICAL CODING
+MED\ 215 ADVANCED MEDICAL CODING

 This program covers advanced ICD and CPT medical coding procedures and is designed to help students meet the challenge of today's changing standards while learning and improving their coding skills.
 Included in the course are in-depth coding content and practice in CPT, ICD-9-CM (Volumes 1 & 2), and HCPCS Level II coding, along with information on the Correct Coding Initiative (CCI), compliance and reimbursement issues, E&M guidelines, and an Introduction to ICD-10 This course is a "practicum" and includes practice "cases" in which the student must complete the billing and coding cycle from beginning to end.
 This course increases the coder's level of competency as you experience how to extract information from case studies.
 You will continue to accurately select codes and correlate procedures and diagnoses appropriate to the type of facility, as well as sequence codes in the proper order for optimum reimbursement.
+Prerequisites: BIO\ 110, MED\ 113 and MED\ 115 all with a grade of "C" or better.

-MED 216 ELECTRONIC MEDICAL RECORDS MANAGEMENT
+MED\ 216 ELECTRONIC MEDICAL RECORDS MANAGEMENT

 This course provides the student with the opportunity to put administrative skills learned in previous coursework into practice in a simulated medical setting using electronic health care records (EHR) and performing electronic office management.
 The course provides experience with actual office practice duties including payments, claims, patient entries, patient billing statements, production of health care claims and management of electronic health care records.
-Prerequisites: MED 111, MED 125, CSA 105 Corequisites: MED 113, MED 115, MED 133, MED 245
+Prerequisites: MED\ 111 with a grade of "C" or better and MED\ 125 with a grade of "C" or better and MED\ 113 with a grade of "C" or better or with concurrency and MED\ 115 with a grade of "C" or better or with concurrency and CSA\ 105 with a grade of "C" or better.

-MED 245 CLINICAL LABORATORY PROCEDURES
+MED\ 245 CLINICAL LABORATORY PROCEDURES

 This course provides an introduction to clinical laboratory procedures and equipment.
 A study of basic diagnostic ambulatory tests for patient examination, evaluation and treatment are studied.
 Students will perform phlebotomy and capillary blood collection methods.
 Students will obtain the necessary skills to perform various diagnostic tests performed in ambulatory facilities including hematology and blood chemistry tests, routine urinalysis, and electrocardiograms.
 Students are required to purchase a lab coat to be worn in class.
 A physical examination and proof of immunization is also required.
+Prerequisites: MED\ 125 with a grade of "C" or better and CSA\ 105 with a grade of "C" or better or with concurrency.

-MED 250 PRINCIPLES OF PHARMACOLOGY
+MED\ 250 PRINCIPLES OF PHARMACOLOGY

 An examination of the more commonly prescribed medications as they relate to specific body systems.
 Topics include practices governing the use, dispensing, administration and storage of pharmaceuticals.
 Terminology relating to drugs and the administration of drugs is emphasized.
-Prerequisite: MED 125 with a grade of "C" or better or with concurrency and BIO 110 with a grade of "C" or better or BIO 127 (or BIO 115 if taken prior to Fall 2012) with a grade of "C-" or better.
+Prerequisites: MED\ 125 with a grade of "C" or better or with concurrency and BIO\ 110 with a grade of "C" or better or BIO\ 127 (or BIO\ 115 if taken prior to Fall 2012) with a grade of "C-" or better.